Master this 5-Step Negotiation Process

 1. Preparation

 Preparation is key to success in many sales areas.
 In negotiations, it’s your first vital step to achieving the outcome you want.
-To prepare for your win-win negotiation, you should research both sides of the conversation so that you can identify your most realistic outcomes.
+To prepare for your win-win negotiation, you should research both sides of the conversation to identify your most realistic outcomes.

 Prepare An Offer They Can’t Refuse